 Dependence on psychiatric medications is sometimes compared synonymously to addiction.
 While the treatments for these conditions can overlap, there are also differences that must be taken into account in treating dependence that has developed when taking an antipsychotic medication, versus drug abuse and addiction.

-Dependence on a potent antipsychotic drug must be treated with caution in respect to the risks that can accompany even a slow taper.
+Dependence on a potent antipsychotic drug must be treated with caution with respect to the risks that can accompany even a slow taper.
 We have helped clients overcome these formidable barriers utilizing a gentle taper, supported by nutrition-based, individualized, compassionate treatment methods.

 Colonic hydrotherapy and other gentle remedies are available, which could be quite helpful where certain drugs, such as antipsychotics are prone to cause severe constipation.
 Constipation is not only uncomfortable, it can rob the body nutritionally, which once resolved can bring great relief and allow the body to begin to return to normal function again.